emmaenyo/mallSegmentaionKMeanClustering/README.md

 <h1>Mall Customer Segmentation (K-Means Clustering)</h1>

 <h2>Purpose</h2>
-To determine the optimal number of clusters for K-Means on Mall Customer Megmentation.
+To determine the optimal number of clusters for K-Means on Mall Customer Data.
 <br />